'Office' Star Rainn Wilson Says Faith in God 'Freaks People' in Hollywood, Is the 'Coolest Thing' - ExBulletin

 Rainn Wilson, who shot to fame playing Dwight Schrute on “The Office,” spoke on a recent podcast about the need for a spiritual revolution.

-The actor opened up about his religious journey and tried to navigate Hollywood and modern culture as a person of faith on the “No small effort” podcast, hosted by theologian and professor Lee C. Camp.
+The actor opened up about his religious journey and tried to navigate Hollywood and modern culture as a person of faith on the “No Small Endeavour” podcast, hosted by theologian and professor Lee C. Camp.

-Wilson also noted how he’s been discussing faith for “a good 12 years,” noting, “Frankly, I think that scares people.
-I think most Hollywood people, especially comedians in Hollywood, talking about God is the least cool thing you can do. maybe never do.”
+Wilson also noted how he had been discussing faith for “a good 12 years,” noting, “Frankly, I think that scares people.
+I think most Hollywood people, especially comedians in Hollywood, talking about God is the coolest thing you can do.

-PASSION’ STAR JIM CAVIEZEL CLAIMS ANTI-CHRISTIAN BIGOTRY IS THE MOST ACCEPTED FORM OF BIGOTRY IN THE WORLD

 He further added that “comedians will call themselves nerds and say, Oh, I’m not cool, I’m not cool.
-But that’s a weird thing.
-It’s like Hollywood, that’s who sits at the cool kids’ lunch table.”
+But it’s this weird stuff.
+It’s like, Hollywood, that’s who sits at the kids cool lunch table.

-Regarding Hollywood and speaking of faith, the actor explained, “So do I have guns?
-Do I have emails like that?
-No, not really. .
-I can just feel a collective eye-roll about it.
-It’s definitely not helping my career.
-I’m not doing any of this for self-promotion or a career.”
+Regarding Hollywood and speaking of faith, the actor explained, “So do I, do I have guns?
+Do I have likes, emails?
+No, not really.
+I can just feel a collective eye roll at this.
+It certainly doesn’t help my career.
+I’m not doing any of this for self-promotion or a career.

 Wilson recently published a book titled “Soul Boom: Why We Need a Spiritual Revolution,” which warns that “existing political and economic systems” are insufficient to deal with the “societal tensions that threaten to overwhelm us.”
 The actor is a follower of the Baha’i faith, a deistic religion founded in Iraq in the 19th century.